guillochon/MOSFiT/README.md

 python -m mosfit -e SN2015bn
 ```

-Multiple events can be fit in succession by passing a list of names separated by spaces, and event names with spaces can be specified using quotation marks:
+Multiple events can be fit in succession by passing a list of names separated by spaces (names containing spaces can be specified using quotation marks):

 ```bash
 python -m mosfit -e SN2015bn LSQ12dlf "SDSS-II SN 5751"